meghanabhat99/example_repo/README.md

-#example repository
+# example repository
-This is a samplel repository.
+This is a sample repository.
 Hello World!